-Tungsten is a hard and dense metal, with a high melting point; science and geology buffs might recognize it as W on the periodic table of elements.
-However, when it is combined with carbon alloy, it transforms into tungsten carbide (WC): one of the coolest metals on the jewelry market.
-Because this is relatively new metal to be used in jewelry, some common misspellings of "tungsten" are tungston, tungstan, tungstein and tungstin.
+Tungsten is a metal that is extremely hard and melts at a very high temperature.
+It is also very dense, and the jewelry made of it feels surprisingly heavy.
+When it is combined with carbon alloy, it transforms into tungsten carbide; one of the coolest metals on the jewelry market.
 The proper composition of tungsten carbide to have in a wedding ring is about 85% and the rest nickel, which is the purity level of all tungsten carbide rings carried by us.
-This optimal purity level gives the metal the most scratch resistant.
+This optimal purity level gives the metal the most scratch resistant and durability.
 Any more, the ring will become too brittle and any less, the metal will become too soft.

-Our rings' unique formula of tungsten carbide allows our tungsten rings to be both visually stunning and incredibly durable for years of everyday use.
-Washing dishes?
-Working in the yard?
+Minimal Totem’ unique formula of tungsten carbide allows our tungsten rings to be both visually stunning and incredibly durable for years of everyday use.
+Work with heavy machinery?
+Tending the yard?
 You don't need to remove your tungsten ring to protect its finish or because it's uncomfortable.
 Tungsten carbide is four times harder than titanium and twice as hard as steel, so tungsten jewelry is virtually scratch-proof.
-And because our tungsten rings and tungsten wedding bands are comfort-fit, you won't ever have a reason to take it off.
+And because our tungsten rings are comfort-fit, you won't ever have a reason to take it off.

 Tungsten carbide is the hardest and most scratch resistant or wear resistant metal known to man.
 This means it will resist scratching better than any other metal.
-This does not mean it is scratch proof, i.e. it cannot be scratched.
+This does not mean it is scratch proof.
 Tungsten can be scratched by non-metals, such as diamonds, sapphires and other crystals found in rocks.
 This is how tungsten rings are able to be machined and shaped into rings.
-If it cannot be scratched at all, then that would mean it can never be made into jewelry with different designs and finishes.
-Even the hardest material on earth, diamonds, can be scratched.
-If it could not be, then it would be impossible to cut and polish diamonds into the beautiful shapes that we see at the jewelry store.